 - Allowing specific circumstances in which you will do something for others, and determining circumstances in which you won't.

-- Turning your phone off if necessary, and pouring some of that time and effort back into yourself.
+- Turn your phone off if necessary, and pour some of that time and effort back into yourself.

 Here are more tips on how to be assertive that can help you focus on yourself more instead of on others.

 Focusing on yourself doesn't mean sitting around disregarding everything else.